 In the first 5 years, BEAM emission is split between Mining Rewards and the Token Treasury:

-The emission curve of BEAM is shown below:
+The emission curve of BEAM is shown below, which can also be found in this article:

 The private keys to the Team and Foundation wallets are held in secured vaults with 24/7 security.
 Opening the vault requires physical keys from two of Beam's core team members.